REHEARSING THE REAL

 Peckham24 (2019) curated by Tom Lovelace with artists; Larry Achiampong, Hitesh Ambasna, Erola Arcalís, Emma Bäcklund, Thom Bridge, Ramona Güntert, Sarah Howe, Steff Jamieson, Joshua Leon, and Sarah Pickering.

-My personal offering to our space Nymph Clasping Ankle consist of appropriated archival images and titles for image categorisations from Aby Warburg’s Mnemosyne Atlas and Warburg Institute's online photographic library, exploring iconology and the ‘performative body’ through gesture, mimicry, repetition and language.
+Bäcklund's personal offering to the space Nymph Clasping Ankle consist of appropriated archival images and titles for image categorisations from Aby Warburg’s Mnemosyne Atlas and Warburg Institute's online photographic library, exploring iconology and the ‘performative body’ through gesture, mimicry, repetition and language.
 Carefully-placed magnifying glasses isolate and enlarge certain parts of images (for instance a hand or knee).
 The action of combining these elements thus becomes the work.